pivotal/docs-platform-automation/docs/getting-started.md

 * Pivnet access to [Platform Automation][pivnet-platform-automation]

 !!! note
-    The Platform Automation for PCF is based on Concourse CI, it is recommended that you have some familiarity with Conocurse before getting started.
+    The Platform Automation for PCF is based on Concourse CI, it is recommended that you have some familiarity with Concourse before getting started.
 If you are new to Concourse, <a href="https://docs.pivotal.io/p-concourse/3-0/guides.html">Concourse CI Tutorials</a> would be a good place to start.

 * a valid [env file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.
 It is used by every task within Platform Automation for PCF